 5. Marketing plans contain detailed budgets for funds and resources to be allocated to help in carrying out activities on the plan.

 6. A marketing plan has reviews and analyses of a market environment.
-Reviews and analysis are in the form of marketing research, computer analysis, customer needs assessment, studying new trends, and continuous market environment scanning.
+Reviews and analyses are in the form of marketing research, computer analysis, customer needs assessment, studying new trends, and continuous market environment scanning.

 Types of Marketing Plans